protocol

 deprecated.
 Calls psfGen.addDisulfideBond

-cartesianTopology(ivm, sel='known', oTensors=[])
+cartesianTopology(ivm, sel='not PSEUDO', oTensors=[])

 configure the ivm.IVM tolopogy for Cartesian dynamics/minimization -